Social housing

 All AIS can manage property in any of the 19 municipalities.
 If you wish to live in a particular municipality or neighbourhood, you should inform the AIS when you register.

 The Opens in new windowadmission requirements are the same as those for social housing (unless there is a special exemption).
-For more information, contact an AIS to Opens in new windowapply as a tenant or Opens in new windowoffer a property as an landlord
+For more information, contact an AIS to Opens in new windowapply as a tenant or Opens in new windowoffer a property as an landlord.

-Housing provided by the Housing Fund
+Rental homes from the Housing Fund

-How do you become a Housing Fund tenant?
+How to become a Housing Fund tenant?

-• No household member can hold a real right over a property (with a few exceptions).
+- No household member can hold a real right over a property (with a few exceptions).

 Municipal housing